2007 Munich speech of Vladimir Putin: Preparations

 The invitation to Vladimir Putin was extended by Horst Teltschik, the long-time chairman of the Munich Security Conference.
 Teltschik had met with Putin on numerous occasions since 1999, including private meetings.
 In May 2006, Teltschik had visited Putin in Sochi privately and discussed the possibility of his participation.
 He proposed that Putin use the platform to present his position openly and candidly to an audience of significant international resonance.
-Regarding this conversation, he informed Angela Merkel (Bundeskanzler 2005 - 2021) in a lengthy letter but reportedly received no response.
+Regarding this conversation, he informed German Chancellor Angela Merkel in a lengthy letter but reportedly received no response.
 According to historian Peter Hoeres (de), Putin's key statement in the conversation, as recounted in the letter to Merkel (appended to Teltschik’s 2024 published diary), was: "First, the relationship between Russia and NATO must be clarified and further developed before Ukraine can join NATO, and not the other way around.
 Otherwise, NATO will be an enemy to Russia."
 Teltschik added a comment on Putin’s remark, calling it particularly noteworthy because it “signals Putin’s willingness to integrate Russia more closely into NATO—in a sense as compensation for Ukraine’s accession.”

 Merkel had last met with Putin on January 21, 2007, in Sochi to personally outline her objectives for Germany's concurrent EU and G8 presidencies, which began on January 1.

 One of her goals was to renew the EU-Russia cooperation agreement, particularly on energy supply issues.

 In her 2024 autobiography, Merkel described the meeting with Putin as tense, marked by his accusations, particularly regarding the Iraq War and planned deployments of medium-range missiles, which Putin considered a direct threat to Russia.
 Merkel suggested Putin should address the matter directly with George W. Bush.

 In the days leading up to the conference, Defence Minister Sergei Ivanov had strongly criticized NATO, particularly the United States.
 Ivanov had brought public attention to the dispute over U.S. plans to deploy missile defense systems in Eastern Europe, according to FAZ journalist Eckart Lohse.

 The night before his speech, Putin met with Minister-President of Bavaria Edmund Stoiber at the Vier Jahreszeiten hotel in Munich.
 Ivanov and his son joined the meeting later.

 Putin arrived in Munich with a delegation of 200 staff members.
 His convoy included a specially armored Mercedes S-Class vehicle, followed by other vehicles, including a ZiL limousine.